 - How to Stay a Minimalist

 Out of all of the blogs on this list, I’ve probably spent the most time on Alexandra’s in 2015.
 Her articles are informative, actionable, inspirational and entertaining.
-And I guess this is what you’d expect from a writer who teachers writing.
-On the surface, Alexandra is a creative but as you dig deeper into her archives you will find that she’s a minimalist at heart.
+And I guess this is what you’d expect from a writer who teaches writing.
+On the surface, Alexandra is a professional creative, but as you dig deeper into her archives, you will find that she’s a minimalist at heart.
 Hope you enjoy this blog as much as I have.

 - How to be more interesting than a phone.

 - How to say “no” to everything ever.